joelawalsh01/CSpathways/README.md

 # CSpathways
 Notebooks used for my UT course "CS Pathways".
 Feel free to pilfer, just give me a shout out?
+CS Pathways is a class for college of natural science students who are also preservice teachers seeking to acquire a micro-credential in computer science.

 This uses a .csv file downloaded from the Stanford Open Policing Project.
 You can find local data there, just be advised that the data labels are not standardized
 I tried to make it as readable as possible.
 I chose Jupyter notebooks because they can be ran on chromebooks using Binder.